emdash/udashboard/README.md

 - cairo-rs + dependencies
 - ron + serde (for configuration)

+## Data Input

+uDashboard can display data from any source, so long as it's `stdin` and so long as it's json..
+The input is read line-by-line, and each line is expected to contain a single JSON map.
+The keys should correspond to channels in your config.
+The values should all be numbers.

+- See `scripts/simulate.py` for a script which generates test data.
+- See `scripts/replay.py` for a script which will replay data from a text file.

 ## Configuration

 Configuration is currently based on Ron, which is similar in spirit to JSON,